-PHASE 1: INCEPTION AND SCOPING
+PHASE 1 - INCEPTION AND SCOPING

-Task 1: Inception
+Task 1.
+Inception

-During this phase, the consultant is expected to revise and refine the proposed methodology, incorporating wherever relevant, new information and/or comments.
-In addition, a clear schedule of activities, responsibilities and work plan should be proposed for validation by the Client during the inception workshop.
+During this phase, the Consultant is expected to revise and refine the proposed methodology, incorporating whenever relevant, new information and/or comments.
+In addition, a clear schedule of activities, responsibilities and workplan should be proposed for validation by the Client and stakeholders during the inception workshop.
 The Project Inception Phase is to cover all components (1 to 4) of the project.
-One of the aims is to have a clear understanding of the status of all components and how they fit together in terms of logic and scheduling.